dwayne/elm-random-quote-machine/tutorial/step-01.md

 ```

 [The blockquote element](https://html.spec.whatwg.org/multipage/grouping-content.html#the-blockquote-element)
-is used since it is semantically appropriate for what we
-want to do.
+is used since it is semantically appropriate for what we want to do.

 The [em dash](https://www.thepunctuationguide.com/em-dash.html) precedes the
 author's name when attributing the quotation.

 Read the Tweet
 [Web Intent](https://developer.twitter.com/en/docs/twitter-for-websites/tweet-button/guides/web-intent.html)
-guide to learn how the Twitter web intent URL was generated.
+guide to learn how the Twitter web intent URL is generated.
 And, read the
 [Share Button Documentation](https://www.tumblr.com/docs/en/share_button) to
-learn how the Tumblr share URL was generated.
+learn how the Tumblr share URL is generated.

-The "New quote" button is the primary call to action so it is given the
+The "New quote" button is the primary call to action so it is given the initial
-initial focus.
+focus.

 Finally, replace `<!-- 3 -->` with the following: